jogong2718/SoccerMetrics/README.md

 Critical gameplay moments, such as ball contact, are identified using Pandas, and visualizations of angles and trajectories are annotated in real-time with OpenCV.
 Personalized feedback, based on the performance score, is generated using LangChain and the OpenAI API, ensuring that players receive detailed recommendations tailored to their unique needs.

-The scoring and feedback system operates seamlessly within a robust infrastructure powered by Docker for containerization, Kubernetes for scalability, and Google Cloud Platform for hosting.
-This architecture ensures the platform is both reliable and adaptable to various training scenarios. </p>

 ### Built With